ami-iit/awesome-urdf/README.md

 #### C++
 - [urdfdom](https://github.com/ros/urdfdom) - Reference C++ URDF parser implementation mantained by OpenRobotics.
 [BSD]
 - [sdformat](http://sdformat.org/) - Reference C++ implementation of the SDFormat (Simulation Description Format), used in Gazebo and Ignition libraries that includes a converter (based on `urdfdom`) from URDF to SDF.
 [APACHE2]
 - [iDynTree](https://github.com/robotology/idyntree) - Library for kinematics and dynamics computation of free-floating robot model, with support for import and export of URDF files.
 It includes Python and MATLAB bindings.
-[LGPL]
+[BSD]

 #### Python
 - [urdf_parser_py](https://github.com/ros/urdf_parser_py) - Reference Python URDF parser mantained by OpenRobotics.
 [BSD]